Finera Review

 Recommended For

-Operators managing 3+ PSP relationships.
-Operators who already work with three or more payment providers and need intelligent routing between them.
+- Operators managing 3+ PSP relationships.
+Three or more providers is where routing starts paying.
 Finera's AI routing analyzes each transaction in real time and sends it to whichever PSP offers the best approval probability, lowest fee or fastest processing.
 This optimization only works when you have multiple providers to route between.

-Casinos optimizing approval rates.
-Casinos where declining approval rates are costing revenue.
+- Casinos optimizing approval rates.
 If your Nuvei transactions decline in Germany but succeed in the UK, smart routing can detect the pattern and automatically redirect German traffic to a provider with better local acquiring.
 The value is measurable in approval rate improvements.

-iGaming companies outgrowing a single provider. iGaming companies that have outgrown a single PSP and need to add providers without building separate integrations for each one.
-Finera's single API connects to 600+ providers.
+- iGaming companies outgrowing a single provider.
+Adding providers without building a separate integration for each is the pitch.
+Finera's single API connects to a large PSP library (600+ on its own count).
 Add a new PSP by configuring a connector instead of writing integration code from scratch.

-Operations needing unified payment analytics.
-Operations that need unified reporting across multiple payment providers.
+- Operations needing unified payment analytics.
 Reconciling settlements from Nuvei, Trustly, NOWPayments and AstroPay separately is operational overhead.
 Finera consolidates transaction data into one dashboard with one reconciliation process.

 Not Recommended For

-Operators needing a payment processor.
-Anyone who needs a payment processor.
+- Operators needing a payment processor.
 Finera does not process payments.
 It routes them to processors.
-If you do not already have at least one PSP under contract, you need Nuvei, Solidgate, Trustly or another actual payment provider first.
+If you do not already have at least one PSP under contract, you need Nuvei, Paysafe, Trustly or another actual payment provider first.
 Finera is a layer on top, not a foundation.

-Small operators under $300k monthly.
-Operators processing under $300k monthly.
+- Small operators under $300k monthly.
 Finera requires $300k/month minimum volume.
 Below that threshold, the routing optimization savings likely do not justify the additional orchestration fee.
 A single well-negotiated PSP contract is simpler and cheaper.

-Teams with a single PSP.
-Teams with a single PSP who are happy with their approval rates.
+- Teams with a single PSP.
+One PSP with acceptable approval rates leaves nothing to route between.
 If Nuvei handles everything and approval rates are fine, adding an orchestration layer adds cost and complexity without clear benefit.
 Orchestration creates value through multi-provider optimization.

-Budget-conscious startups.
-Budget-conscious startups where the 0.1-0.5% routing fee on top of PSP fees strains margins.
+- Budget-conscious startups.
+A 0.1-0.5% routing fee on top of PSP fees strains thin margins.
 On $500k monthly volume, the orchestration layer costs $500-$2,500/month before PSP fees.
 If that capital is better spent on marketing or game content, skip orchestration for now.

 Geographic Coverage